erutan/sierra-conditions/content/conditions/breaking.md

 # 2020 Specific Info

-## Land closures due to CA wildfires.
+## Land closures due to CA wildfires

 Wilderness areas in NFS land (the good stuff) in the High Sierra are closed for use through the fall.
 Yosemite & SEKI are open, though with usual covid restrictions and reduced services.
 NFS land north of 108/Emigrant is worth checking with the relevant agency that manages it regarding access.